You’ve obtained an insurance quote for the building and then the list of optional extras comes along.

 You may have liability cover in place, to cover your directors as individuals, but legal expenses cover is different.
 It is for the legal entity – the residents’ management company or managing agents.

-Ask us about LEI for companies involved in running blocks of flats.
+Ask us about Legal Expenses Insurance (LEI) for companies involved in running blocks of flats.

 First steps if a contractor or builder lets you down…

-Complaints against contractors are the most common form of dispute, the report* says.
+Complaints against contractors are a common form of dispute.
 If building or maintenance work starts to go wrong be sure to:

 - contact the builder or decorator as soon as you know there’s a problem,